-4. Stock Route Watering.-During 1935, a scheme was inaugurated to water adequately stock routes in the western portion of the State including main trunk routes connecting Eromanga to Burketown, Charleville to Normanton, and Clermont to Einasleigh, with branches to railheads, a total distance of 3,117 miles.
+- 5. Stock Watering.-(i) General.
+A predominant interest in the field of water conservation has been the provision of stock and domestic water supplies in Queensland's great pastoral areas which contain more than 40 per cent. of the Commonwealth's cattle and about a seventh of the sheep.
+In addition to the stabilization of water supplies in the pastoral areas, the provision of water along stock routes for travelling stock has received much attention in recent years. - (ii) Main Stock Routes.
+During 1935, a scheme was inaugurated to water adequately stock routes in the western portion of the State including main trunk routes connecting Eromanga to Burketown, Charleville to Normanton, and Clermont to Einasleigh, with branches to railheads, a total distance of 3,117 miles.
 Watering facilities were also provided on subsidiary routes.
-Under the Stock Routes and Rural Lands Protection Act of 1944, a co-ordinating board was constituted, representative of Government departments and pastoral interests, under the direction of the Minister for Lands and with an officer of that Department as superintendent whose duty was, inter alia, to investigate and implement a long-range, co-ordinated plan for adequate watering of all stock routes throughout the State.
+Under the Stock Routes and Rural Lands Protection Act of 1944, a co-ordinating board was constituted, representative of Government departments and pastoral interests, under the direction of the Minister for Lands and with an officer of the Department as superintendent.
+His duty was, inter alia, to investigate and implement a long-range, co-ordinated plan for adequate watering of all stock routes throughout the State.
 Natural waters are being supplemented by artificial facilities at intervals of about 9 miles.
 Construction is supervised by the Irrigation and Water Supply Commission and by local authorities.
-Completed facilities are vested in local authorities for control and maintenance.
-From 1935 to 30th June, 1960, 496 facilities had been completed and at 30th June, 1960, 67 facilities were under construction or investigation.
+On completion, facilities are vested in local authorities for control and maintenance.
+From 1935 to 30th June, 1961, 536 facilities had been completed, and at 30th June, 1961, 40 facilities were under construction or investigation. - (iii) Channel Country Stock Routes.
+Extensive investigations have been made of the Channel Country fed by inland rivers in the south-western corner of the State.
+This country is intersected by shallow and irregular flood channels through which huge volumes of flood waters pass in favourable seasons.
+Consequent on the flooding, a heavy growth of natural pastures is produced on the flooded lands, providing feed in quantities far in excess of that required for the normal stock population of the area.
+If flooding could be made more reliable by means of storages to create artificial floods, the pastoral resources of the area would be enormous.
+However, inquiries directed on these lines have revealed that little can be done to increase or stabilize the turn-off of fat cattle by artificial storage.